AckerlyXu/heima/articles/site-recovery/site-recovery-support-matrix-azure-to-azure.md

 LRS | Supported |
 GRS | Supported |
 RA-GRS | Supported |
-ZRS | Supported |
+ZRS | Not supported |
 Cool and Hot Storage | Not supported | Virtual machine disks are not supported on cool and hot storage

 >[!IMPORTANT]
-> Ensure that you follow the [storage guidance](../storage/storage-scalability-targets.md#scalability-targets-for-virtual-machine-disks) for your source Azure virtual machines to avoid any performance issues.
+> Ensure that you follow the [storage guidance](../storage/common/storage-scalability-targets.md#scalability-targets-for-virtual-machine-disks) for your source Azure virtual machines to avoid any performance issues.
 If you follow the default settings, Site Recovery will create the required storage accounts based on the source configuration.
-If you customize and select your own settings, ensure you follow the (../storage/storage-scalability-targets.md#scalability-targets-for-virtual-machine-disks) as your source VMs.
+If you customize and select your own settings, ensure you follow the (../storage/common/storage-scalability-targets.md#scalability-targets-for-virtual-machine-disks) as your source VMs.

 ## Support for Network configuration
 **Configuration** | **Supported/Not supported** | **Remarks**